 Before beginning any maintenance or repair procedures, completely unload and degas the marker following the instructions in the Degassing section of this manual.
 Choose a clean, stable and protected work area where small parts will not be lost, such as a table covered with a towel to prevent parts from rolling.
-Remove the barrel.
+Remove the barrel by grasping it by the muzzle and unscrewing it from the body breech.